DilanCF/CMSC412_notes/lecture/Lecture20.md

 ***Watch video from here, went to bathroom, bit before he rambled on about AT&T***

 On a bus we have many lines
-* Not all chacateristics will be the same
+* Not all characteristics will be the same

 Electrical signal delay will be different